whatk233/tis/README.md

 * Diary system

 ## 🎛️ Usage
-Download and unzip, edit the `config.ini` configuration file.
+Download the compiled TIS main program from [Releases](https://github.com/whatk233/tis/releases) Unzip, edit the `config.ini` configuration file.
 Run `tis.exe /tweak` during the "Sysprep process" and "when you first enter the desktop".
 There is no prompt during the execution, and it will exit automatically after completion

 ## 👥 Contributions
 The tweak rules of TIS are in need of your contribution, please see "Contribution" for details